 Environmental, social and governance (ESG) commitments have been gaining a lot of attention with the rise in societal demand for companies to lead with purpose and generate positive impact, but this isn’t new to Kellogg.
 As a leading global plant-based foods company, we’ve been on a journey since our founding to positively impact people and the planet.
 It’s who we are and who we’ve always been, long before ESG was even drafted or defined as it is today.

 The current food crisis iterates the importance of addressing food security and wellbeing.
 Factors such as the COVID-19 pandemic and Russia’s war with Ukraine are reducing exports of food crops, pushing global food prices higher and increasing the risk of poverty, hunger and malnutrition.
-A recent analysis suggests that the number of people facing food insecurity globally could rise by up to 142 million by November 2022 for a total number of 1.9 billion people1.
+A recent analysis suggests that the number of people facing food insecurity globally continues to be a risk1.